 CBSE Officials will be uploaded hall tickets of Eligible Test on their Official Website ctet.nic.in.
 The candidates may download their admit cards from CBSE website and appear for the examination at the given centre.

 This Hall Ticket is entry pass of the examination hall.
 Candidates must keep their hall ticket while you are going to the examination hall and must read and follow the instruction given on the Hall Ticket.
 Candidate should preserve this “Hall Ticket” for any further future correspondence.
 Candidates are advised to visit the exam centre one or two days in advance to know the location of the centre and transportation facilities available to reach the on time to avoid tension and confusion.

-- Candidates should visit the official site of CTET at ctet.nic.in.
+Candidates who registered for the Central TET should visit the official site of CTET at ctet.nic.in.